anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   CA certificates.
-This ensures that the pledge has the complete set of current CA certificates beyond the pinned-domain-cert (which is contained in the voucher and may be just the domain registrar certificate).
+This ensures that the pledge has the complete set of current CA certificates beyond the pinned-domain-cert (which is contained in the voucher and which may be just the domain registrar certificate).

 * CA Certs Response (2): This MUST contain any intermediate CA certificates that the pledge may need to validate certificates